vrajendraBhavsar/MotionLayoutFABAnimation/README.md

 ```

 3. How to Implement:
-   At the outset, we require few states to manage our animations smoothly which you can handle from
+   At the outset, we require a few states to manage our animations smoothly which you can handle from
    your custom composable.

 To handle circular reveal animation